maarteneeckman/eurder/self-eval-eurder.md

  - What happens if the firstname contains numbers?
 Is this allowed?
  > At the moment, yes.
  - In which currency are the prices?
- > At the moment, prices are just numbers, not a separate class.
-(Because of POST issues, see below)
+ > At the moment, prices are just numbers. --> TODO
  - Does the phonenumber include the country code?
- > At the moment, phone numbers are just numbers, not a separate class.
-(Because of POST issues, see below)
+ > At the moment, phone numbers are just numbers, not a separate class. --> TODO
  - Did you go for a similar architecture as digibooky?
  > More or less.
  - Is your application deployed in the cloud?
 (Heroku?)